-4.Forests/Biodiversity/Land Use Target: Increase forestation by 3% by 2024.
+4. Forests/Biodiversity/Land Use Target: Increase forestation by 3% by 2024.

 Details: NRS Relief aims to enhance forest cover within its operational areas.
 Forestation not only contributes to biodiversity conservation but also plays a significant role in carbon sequestration, helping to mitigate climate change.
-In Pakistan, we engage in yearly a small-scale initiative for tree planting.
+NRS Relief has plans to participate in mangrove planting projects in the UAE in 2023.
+Additionally, we have achieved a 3% increase in tree planting initiatives in Pakistan compared to the previous year.